modzy/sdk-javascript/docs/intro.md

 Returns version details.
 It includes timeout, requirement, containerImage, loadStatus, runStatus, inputs, outputs, statistics, technicalDetails, sampleInput, sampleOutput, performanceSummary, processing, and others.

 .getModelVersionInputSample
-Gets a job request sample for this model in JSON format (if it exists).
+Get a job request sample for this model in JSON format (if it exists).

 .getModelVersionOutputSample
-Gets the output sample associated with the model and version provided (if it exists)
+Get the output sample associated with the model and version provided (if it exists)

 .getJob
-Return the Job details, including the status, total, completed, and failed number of items.
+Return the job details, including the status, total, completed, and failed number of items.

 .cancelJob
-Send a request to the server in order to cancel a Job
+Send a request to the server in order to cancel a job.

 .getResult
-Return the current results of a Job execution, including completed, failed, total number of items processed
+Get the current results of a job execution, including completed, failed, total number of items processed.

 .getOutputContents
 Get the contents of a specific job output.
 Consult the model's api for the output name and file type

 .blockUntilJobComplete
-Blocks subsequent code execution until the job changes its status to COMPLETED, TIMEDOUT or CANCELED.
+Block subsequent code execution until the job changes its status to COMPLETED, TIMEDOUT or CANCELED.

 .getJobHistory
-Gets a list of jobs meeting the search parameter criteria.
+Get a paginated list of jobs meeting the search parameter criteria.
 Returns the latest 100 jobs if no params are sent.

 .getProcessingEngineStatus
-Returns a list of all active processing engines and their status
+Return a list of all active processing engines and their status

 .submitJobText
 Submit a job with plain text inputs